GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 1: Using Azure Database for PostgreSQL to Run a Python Application.md

 ```
 <img src="images/post10.jpg"/><br/>
 5. Hit **Enter**.<br/>
 6. Connect to the VM using SSH in the Azure CLI.
+Replace [publicIpAddress] with the IP address of your "myubuntu" virtual machine.
 ```
 ssh [publicIpAddress]
 ```
 <img src="images/post11.jpg"/><br/>
-   >Note: Replace [publicIpAddress] with the IP address of your server (without brackets) noted in the previous step (2).
 7. Hit **Enter**.
 8. When prompted to continue, type **yes** and hit **Enter**.